 It shouldn’t take a tragedy like that to encourage someone to speak up but it made me realize two important things:

 2.)
 We need to annihilate the stigma of postpartum depression.

-As a survivor of postpartum depression, bringing awareness and help to others who are suffering is a cause that is close to my heart.
 While it can be terrifying to “speak up when you’re feeling down” it is so important both for our own mental health and to help bring awareness about this debilitating condition.

 Check it out – I’ve added to this list!

 Prior to becoming a mother myself, I had heard about postpartum depression in all of it’s notorious glory.
 But I never, ever, in a million years, thought it would happen to me.
 I had ZERO risk factors and an awesome support system.
 So when the first few symptoms started popping up, I laughed it off… “ME???
 Postpartum depression???
 Never!!!”
 Moms often don’t speak up about postpartum depression because they don’t even believe it themselves.

 This comprehensive guide to maternal mental health disorders from Parenting Pod offers plenty of information to help you understand your symptoms.

 All we ever hear about when it comes to parenting is how hard it is.
 The sleep loss, the crying, the breastfeeding struggle – it’s all normal… right?
 A brand new mother experiencing symptoms of postpartum depression may assume that this is what everyone meant when they said it was hard.
 I’ve heard stories of women opening up to others about what they were feeling, only to be told “welcome to motherhood.”
 Is it any wonder that new moms don’t speak up about postpartum depression when they get this kind of response?